-At the end of the examination, candidates will receive a printout that confirms their completion of the exam session.
-Unofficial test results will be provided prior to leaving the testing center.
-Approximately 4 weeks following the close of the testing window official test results will be sent to ABCN.
-ABCN will release results only to the candidate.
+At the end of the examination, candidates will receive an email with a link to their preliminary test results.
+Approximately 4 weeks following the close of the testing period official test results will be sent to ABCN.
+Score reports will be sent directly to the candidate.
+ABCN will not release exam results to a third party.

-To request a Handscore Report of the examination, visist the www.ptcny.com to complete the Handscore Request Form.
-There is a \$25 fee for this service.
+To request a Handscore Report of the examination, visit www.ptcny.com to complete the request form.
+There is a fee for this service.